f5devcentral/f5-academy/docs/class1/lab1.rst

 #.
 In the left-hand navigation, click on **Files** under the **Manage** section.

 #.
-Click **Add Swagger File** in the main window area as shown.
-Alternatively, the link near
+Click **Add Swagger File** located at the top left corner of the window.
-   the top of the window can also be used.

    .. note::
-      *If you receive an error when clicking on "Add Swagger File" located at the center of the window, click "Add Swagger File" at the top of the same window.*
+      *A permissions error will be displayed after clicking on the blue Add Swagger File button in the center of the window.*

    .. image:: _static/lab1-task2-002.png
       :width: 800px